Anthares101/volatility-installer/README.md

 # Important

 Install `python-dev` with `sudo apt install python-dev` before executing this installer.
-I decided to let this step to you because you need `sudo` for it and executing a hole script with it can be scary you know.
+I decided to let this step to you because you need `sudo` for it and executing a hole script with elevated privileges can be scary you know.

 # The problem for Kali Users